dtcenter/MET/docs/Users_Guide/installation.rst

 The following environment variables should also be set:

+* Set $MET_PROJ to point to the main Proj directory, or set $MET_PROJINC to point to the directory with the Proj include files and set $MET_PROJLIB to point to the directory with the Proj library files.

 * Set $MET_NETCDF to point to the main NetCDF directory, or set $MET_NETCDFINC to point to the directory with the NetCDF include files and set $MET_NETCDFLIB to point to the directory with the NetCDF library files.
 Note that the files for both NetCDF-C and NetCDF-CXX must be installed in the same include and library directories.

 * Set $MET_HDF5 to point to the main HDF5 directory.